Predatory Pricing

 Practical Example

-Uber has been cited for employing predatory pricing to gain a foothold in new markets.
-When entering a city, Uber often subsidizes rides with promotional prices that fall below operational costs.
-This strategy makes it difficult for local taxi services to compete.
-While the low prices attract consumers quickly, they also reduce the customer base for competitors, potentially driving them out of business.
+Uber has been noted for using predatory pricing to gain a favorable position in new markets.
+When entering a city, Uber often offer promotional prices for rides that is below the actual costs.
+Low prices attract consumers quickly, potentially driving local taxi services out of business.
 Once Uber establishes a dominant position, it typically adjusts its pricing strategy to focus on profitability.

 Disadvantages of Predatory Pricing